The Ghosts of Sudeley Castle

 As Richard Jones tells the story …

 “The castle was given to the king’s brother, the Duke of Gloucester, later the infamous Richard III, and following his death at the Battle of Bosworth in 1485, was awarded to Jasper Tudor, the uncle of the new king, Henry VII.
-In 1537, Jane Seymour bore Henry VIII his longed-for son, Edward, and the king showed his gratitude by creating her younger brother, Thomas, Lord Seymour of Sudeley.
+In 1537, Jane Seymour bore Henry VIII his longed-for son, Edward, and the king showed his gratitude by creating her younger brother, Thomas, Baron Seymour of Sudeley.

 The newlyweds moved into Sudeley Castle, where on August 30, 1548, Catherine gave birth to a daughter, Mary.
 The couple were overjoyed.
-But a week later, Catherine died of puerperal fever and was buried in the castle’s chapel of St. Mary.
+But a week later, Catherine Parr died of puerperal fever and was buried in the castle’s chapel of St. Mary.
 She was not to rest peacefully.
 After the Civil War over a century later, her grave lay neglected.
 In 1782, a farmer discovered it and, opening the lead casket, found the intact and uncorrupted body.
 Moments later, the cadaver crumbled into dust, and the terrified man hastily reburied the queen.
 She was finally reinterred in the new chapel in 1817, and there she now lies beneath a splendid Victorian effigy.
 Her daughter Mary simply disappeared from the pages of history, and her fate is unknown.

 Catherine’s ghost is still said to wander the cozy corridors of Sudeley Castle, and there have been frequent reports of a tall lady in a green dress seen around the castle nursery.
 Her appearances are often presaged by the faint smell of apple-scented perfume, and are occasionally accompanied by the heartrending sobs of a crying child.